 Well, in the simplest terms, an audio interface is a musician’s device to convert the audio and music played to a digital recording that can be played on the computer.
 Once recorded and converted via an interface, it gets easier to sort and manipulate your music input in your computer, using a DAW software such as Ableton Live, Reaper, or Fl Studio, in order to release your music on a larger scale or for any other purpose.

 Audio interface devices come in a variety of sizes and with several options, and their cost varies from device to device.
 Because they play but just a secondary role in your drum recording’s quality, it is wise not to spend too much on these.

 However, if you are one of those drummers annoyed by their drum recording quality and want to bring in improvements, then this article is undoubtedly for you.
-We would suggest you to invest as much as possible in a high-quality mic and drum tuners and once your setup is of the perfect quality, then is the time to invest in the audio interfaces.
-This article guides you on the right steps to recording your drums with an interface and then reviews some of the best drum recording interfaces for you to invest in.back to menu ↑
+We would suggest you to invest as much as possible in the best drum mic possible and drum tuners and once your setup is of the perfect quality, then is the time to invest in the audio interfaces.
+This article guides you on the right steps to recording your drums with an interface and then reviews some of the best drum recording interfaces for you to invest in.

 Here are the steps to follow, in an appropriate order, to get your drums recorded in the best possible manner: